SUPPORT MORE HOUSING VARIETY IN CALIFORNIA

 Download the info sheet for jurisdiction staff and ADU professionals.

 Only 15% of Californians can afford to purchase a home.
 The economic impacts to the state, communities and families are immense.
 In the many places in the US where this is common, ADU condos commonly sell for 30-40% less than single detached homes.
 The new rule allows cities and counties to opt in to this allowance under AB 1033, creating an attainable new starter home supply for those priced out of the market and helping to redress historic housing harms.
-Congratulations to the Cities of San Jose and Santa Cruz for completing the opt in process, and to Berkeley and the other cities in progress now!
+Congratulations to the cities and counties who have opted in:

 This bill proposed a dangerous precedent by 'rewarding' cities and counties that have met their Regional Housing Needs Allocation goals for the year for affordable housing by allowing them to reduce the height standards of attached ADUs to 16', below current state law, and shorter than the home the ADU is attached to in some cases